 (2) A special meeting of the Commission may at any time be convened by —

-(a) the chairman; or
+(a) the chairperson; or

 (b) any 4 members.

-(3) At a meeting of the Commission the chairman, the deputy chairman or the person appointed under clause 3(1) shall preside, but where all of those members are absent from a meeting the members present shall appoint one of their number to preside at that meeting.
+(3) At a meeting of the Commission the chairperson, the deputy chairperson or the person appointed under clause 3(1) shall preside, but where all of those members are absent from a meeting the members present shall appoint one of their number to preside at that meeting.

 (4) At any meeting of the Commission —